danpaul81/idsreplay/README.md

 #### Deploy second time with option "IDS Replay Source" = False and the Target Port

 ## How to Demo NSX IPS mode?
-Most of the replayed rules will match NSX IDS Signature 2024897 which matches the http user agent "go http client user agent".
+Most of the replayed rules will match NSX IDS Signature 2024897 which matches the http user agent "go http client user-agent".

 Setting this signature action to "drop" and creating a prevent rule should work fine.